BP-H/supernova-2177-weighted-main/README.md

 Use the sidebar file uploader to select or update your dataset, then click **Run Analysis** to refresh the report.
 Missing packages such as `tqdm` are installed automatically when you run `one_click_install.py` so progress bars work without extra setup.

+A small simulation form captures interactions between nodes.
+Enter a source, target, edge type and timestamp to build an in-memory `InfluenceGraph`.
+The graph preview and ancestor/descendant traces update as you submit events.

 ### Troubleshooting the UI

 - **Missing dependencies**: If the interface fails with `ModuleNotFoundError`, run